-Projects may include, trail construction & maintenance, fencing, habitat improvement, hazardous fuels reduction and re-vegetation.
+Projects may include, trail construction & maintenance, fencing, habitat improvement, hazardous fuel reduction and re-vegetation.
 Each crew consists of 6 members and 2 leaders.
 Crews work and camp for 9 days at a time in frontcountry and backcountry locations in all types of weather conditions.
-Schedule may vary depending on location and program.
+The schedule may vary depending on location and program.
 SCC crews work in a variety of national parks, national forests and other areas throughout the Southwest.

 Southwest Conservation Corps is a learning experience.
 We are looking for motivated individuals who can commit to completing the program and who have the desire to learn new skills.
 No previous work experience is required.
 However, individuals with experience may choose to apply for our Crew Leader Development Program (CLDP) or as a Crew Leader.